wwhite13sub/todo-app3/README.md

 1. Name:  Wanda White

 2. Overview/Description:  Project is to develop a website for TODO’s.
 The site is to be used by anyone who is interested in a todo list and has three main pages.
-1) The Home pages will display general information about the project such as name, due date, objective and participants.
+1) The Home pages will display general information about the project such as project number, name, due date, objective and participants.
 2) The todo list page will display a list of todo’s and allow the user to delete, mark complete, add new todo’s and selectively list all, active or completed todo’s.
-3) The contact page will allow the user to enter name, email address and a comment and it will send an email to appropriate person.
-The site should have all functionality on both desktop and mobile devices.
+3) The contact page will allow the user to enter first name, last name, email address and a comment and it will send an email.
+The site should have all functionality on both desktop and mobile devices and should be accessed via a hosting web site.

 3. Details on how to use it or what functionality is offered:
 a) Site users will access website via internet by entering site address.